DenyTsjapanov/snapdt/README.md

 [View the live project here.](snapdt.herokuapp.com)

 Snapdt. (pronounced as 'snapped') is a portfolio website by and for photography enthusiasts.
+The purpose of the project is that users can view photographs updated frequently by the developer.
+Upon viewing, users can order the photographs, printed on a canvas, or simply appreciate them.

 ## User Experience (UX)